persapiens/Course/HW/HW0-Pipelines.md

 ## Computing Environment (20)

+1. Verify your local environment works by running: `opunit profile CSC-DevOps/profile:519.yml`.
+Include the output of command in your submission.

-Create virtual machine image using vagrant and virtual box.
+2. Create virtual machine image using vagrant and virtual box.
 Install node.js.
 Demonstrate using a sync folder.

 ## Pipeline (40)